davibe/touchstone-starter/README.md

   https://www.youtube.com/watch?v=pw4fKkyPPg8)
 - Adds coffee script + cjsx support (the original src/js/app.js has been rewritten to app.cjsx as an example)
+- Drops automatic iOS app skeleton generation which was based on glup (we need a crossplatform solution anyway)

 How to use
 ----------